 For more information contact email@example.com.

 The project, including the track, cardio and fitness rooms, indoor parking lot and surrounding landscaping, continues to progress as interior construction and site renovations near completion.
-Expected date of construction completion for the facility is summer 2015.
-Anticipated opening to the public is expected early fall 2015.
+Expected date of construction completion for the facility is Fall 2015.
+Anticipated opening to the public is expected Fall 2015.